 Students Without An Engineering Undergraduate Degree

-Applicants with BS degrees from non-engineering or non-accredited programs who possess an undergraduate GPA greater than 3.5 may be admitted to provisional status while completing credit.
-A minimum of 15 credit hours of remedial undergraduate engineering courses from the five categories listed below are required (some areas of study may require more, as agreed upon by the applicant and the major professor, and approved by ABE Graduate Program Committee).
+Applicants with BS degrees from non-engineering or non-accredited programs are normally admitted to the MS program rather than the MSABE.
+They may become eligible for the MSABE by taking courses to meet the guidelines for an engineering degree as defined by ABET.
+A minimum of 15 credit hours of remedial undergraduate engineering courses from the five categories listed below are required.
 Credit for these remedial courses may be applied from equivalent courses from the applicant’s BS degree, subject to approval by the major professor and the ABE Graduate Program Committee.
 The selection of courses from the five categories is left to the student and subject to the approval of the student’s major professor and advisory committee.

 Agricultural Engineering: